Iraneus/betamedneed/_services/wellness.md

 layout: service
 ---

-Find products and practices for **brain care and overall wellness**, disease prevention and accelerated recovery for better neurological and mental health outcomes.
+Find products and practices for **brain care and overall wellness**, disease prevention and accelerated recovery for better brain and neurological health outcomes.

 ![Wellness updates](/images/illustrations/updates.jpg)